What is Detox?

 YOU'RE NOT ALONE AND WE CAN HELP.
 ENTER YOUR PHONE NUMBER TO RECEIVE A CALL FROM A TREATMENT SPECIALIST.

 Attempting to detox on your own creates a lot of unnecessary risks and means leaving yourself open to the consequences of some of the symptoms outlined above, like seizures or delirium tremens.
+Maryland House Detox offers drug and alcohol addiction treatment programs which can help you through the process.

 It also is much less likely to be successful, as many people find the symptoms of withdrawal associated with drug and alcohol detox too much to handle and will often relapse mid-detox.
 This also raises the risk of accidentally overdosing, which frequently occurs when someone relapses and takes a much larger dose of a substance than they usually would to try and find relief from extreme withdrawal symptoms.